ShoaibAshiq/ShoaibAshiq/README.md

 - 👋 Hi, I’m @ShoaibAshiq
 - 👀 I’m interested in AI , Machine Learning , Space and robotics
-- 🌱 I’m currently learning MERN STACK and Python
+- 🌱 I’m currently working in MERN STACK and learning Python
 - 💞️ I’m looking to collaborate on something that helps the world
 - 📫 How to reach me shoaibashiq62@gmail.com